awesomemotive/insert-headers-and-footers/readme.txt

 Yes, you can insert your Google Analytics code in the `Scripts in Header` field.

+= Can I use Insert Headers and Footers for Google AdSense? =

+Yes, to verify your account or to tag your page for Auto ads, paste the code AdSense gives you, into the Scripts in Header field.

+= How to disable Insert Headers and Footers on a specific page? =

+You can use one of the three available boolean filters: disable_ihaf, disable_ihaf_footer, disable_ihaf_header and return true value in order to disable printing either on the entire page or specifically in the header or footer of a given page.

 == Notes ==
 Insert Headers and Footers is the easiest way to insert code in your WordPress headers and footers.